The Ultimate Guide To Choosing The Perfect Inflatable Boat

 Flat Hull

-Made from either CSM or PVC, flat hulls are without a keel.
-That is why the vessels are unstable, complex to maneuver, move at medium speeds, and perform poorly when moving through planing.
-Therefore, these suit smaller water bodies, shorter distances, and lower speeds.
+Flat hulls, made from CSM or PVC, are without a keel.
+That is why they are unstable, complex to maneuver, move at medium speeds, and perform poorly when moving through planning.
+Therefore, they suit smaller water bodies, shorter distances, and lower speeds.

 -